nexendrie/nexendrie/INSTALL.md

 Auto install
 ------------

 After cloning the repository, you have to install the dependencies and create certain folders, local configuration file and database with basic data.
-You can do that by hand if you wish but there is a script which will do that for you.
+You can do that manually but a tool called [Phing] (https://www.phing.info) can make it easier for you.
+Just download it and run *install-dev* task.
-The scripts is called install.sh (yes, it is only for Unix-like systems).
 After running it you can skip to part Database.

 Creating folders
 ----------------